Information for participants in RAMI phases

 All data and information submitted by a RAMI participant belongs to the RAMI coordinators for the specific and exclusive purpose of running this benchmarking exercise.
 The RAMI coordinators will not distribute results or report files that were submitted by its participants.
 Further information about our privacy and data-usage policy can be found here.

-Each model can participate only once to each exercise of a given phase.
-In other words, multiple participants cannot simultaneously submit results obtained from the same or similar models.
+Each model can participate only once to each exercise of a given phase, except for RAMI4ATM.
+In RAMI4ATM phase in fact RAMI would investigate also any differences between results obtained by different groups using the same model, and even further different parametrization of the same model by the same group (for example: using a built-in aerosol model or an ad-hoc aerosol model in simulations).
+For this reason the naming convetion of the model in RAMI4ATM is extended to include the institute name and optional flags to identify a specific parametrization (see How can I register a model?)
 Prospective participants should contact the RAMI coordinators in case of doubt.
 For more details on the role, rights and responsibilities of the RAMI qualified participants, click here.

 The RAMI coordinator can be contacted with the following e-mail.